onaio/help/guides/user-accounts/_posts/2014-11-25-user-accounts.md

 ##### <a name="special-plans"></a>Do you offer special pricing for students or non-profits?

 We introduced the **Impact Grant Program**, which provides a free account upgrade and support to students and members of grassroots or volunteer organizations who are making a difference in their communities but might have difficulty paying to upgrade their account.
-To learn more about the Impact Grant Program and to see if you qualify, please visit the [program page](https://ona.io/impact-grant.html).
+To learn more about the program and to see if you qualify, please visit the [program page](https://ona.io/impact-grant.html).

-For more answers on upgrading and payment, check out the pricing FAQs.